fxhash/fxhash-evm-core/architecture/overall.md

 # Overall architecture diagram

+> This document describes the overall architecture of the fxhash Smart Contracts.

 ## Gates (Reserves & Pricings)

 > The Gates are used as entry points to the Issuer, they act as a filter for accessing a mint.
 In the next architecture diagrams, Gates will be referred to as Gates; the concept englobes all the Pricing & Reserve mechanism which are abstracted from the rest of the application.